 FILM NOIR SERIES

-Celebrating its 11th anniversary, the popular COLCOA series is back with three premieres of films dedicated to the famous genre, symbol of the mutual influence of French and American cinemas.
+Friday is dedicated to thrillers at COLCOA.
+This year, four films represent the Film Noir genre, symbol of the mutual influence of French and American cinemas.

 Friday April 28 - 1:20 pm – Renoir Theater

 Film Noir • Special Presentation • Colcoa Classic Series • Free screening

 In celebration of the 100th anniversary of Jean-Pierre Melville, the filmmaker who transformed the crime thriller into high art, COLCOA is proud to present his most acclaimed picture, Le Cercle Rouge (1970).
 With a formidable cast including Alain Delon, Yves Montand, and Bourvil, the boilerplate plot involves a suave criminal mastermind, a vicious escaped convict, a washed-out ex-cop with a knack for hitting bulls-eyes before he started hitting the bottle, and a relentlessly nasty, cat-loving detective methodically hunting them down before they can knock off a prominent jewelry store on Place Vendome.
 Ostensibly a heist movie, what elevates it is the Melvillian flourishes – finely-honed visuals, poignant fatalism, and an explicit code of honor and loyalty.
 In Melville’s universe, a Gauloise cigarette is as essential as a gun, and which side of the law you’re on is less important than whether or not you betray trust.
 Another signature touch, balletic precision, is on glorious display in the film’s 20-minute show-stopping robbery sequence.
 Presented with the World Premiere of Melville’s restored first film, 24 hours of a Clown’s Life.

 Friday April 28 - 5:30pm – Truffaut Theater